Autonomous-Finance/ao-process-testing/README.md

 }
 ```

+### Controlled Logging

+With all testing logic being in lua, it's possible to leverage the native `print` function.
+All logging related to the mock message passing and handling can be toggled by changing the `_G.VerboseTests`, which is set specifically for every `_test.lua` file.

 ### Replicated Code - Mocking `ao` & `aos`

 `test/mocked-env/ao/ao.lua` contains minimum functionality such as to facilitate the simulation of message communication.
 It borrows from the setup of the [aos-test-kit](https://github.com/permaweb/aos-test-kit).